How to handle the unexpected rapid growth of your SaaS business

 Does this mean that you should practice humility and only go after small wins in your business endeavors?
 Absolutely not.

 However, you should set out to learn your limitations, understand that the SaaS market is volatile, and assess the risks and the rewards of going after a new win.
+Start with micro SaaS ideas aligned with your expertise to test the waters and adapt gradually, minimizing risks and increasing your chances of success.

 Are you looking for an example of a SaaS business that failed because it didn't understand that there were limitations as to how far it could grow?
 Just look at what's happening with Peloton right now.